sera619/DiscordBot-python-hikari/README.md

 >
 > - For the music plugin in you need the ['Lavalink Server'](https://dsharpplus.github.io/articles/audio/lavalink/setup.html).
 Follow the installation steps __and save the server in a dictionary called 'lavalink' in the root directory of this bot__
 >
-> - Create a '.env' File with the follow variables:
+> - Create a '.env' File in 'plugins' directory with the follow variables:
 >   - TOKEN='Your DiscordToken'
 >   - SERA_DISCORD_ID= 'YOUR DISCORD GUILD/CHANNAL ID'
 >   - SERA_ID='YOUR DISOCRD USER ID'